poop-ski/snap-sender/README.md

 # snap-sender
-This is a snapchat snap sender program written in python.

 ![This is a image](https://cdn.iconscout.com/icon/free/png-128/snapchat-129-498414.png)
+<br>This is a snapchat snap sender program written in python.
 # How to user
 ![This is a image](https://cdn.icon-icons.com/icons2/2552/PNG/96/brave_browser_logo_icon_153013.png)
 ## <br>Step 1 : Install Brave web browser [Brave Download](https://laptop-updates.brave.com/latest/winx64)